-This tutorial focuses on the third and fourth cycles of goals in Table 1.
-Specific activities for validation are described in the Verification, Validation and Accreditation Track of the Proceedings of the 2000 Winter Simulation Conference (Joines et al. 2000) and the references cited in these papers.
-Screening designs are described in standard texts on the design of experiments such as Montgomery (1997), and in the paper by Lin (1993) and references therein.
+This tutorial focuses on the third and fourth cycles of the generic set of goals shown in Table 1.
+Specific activities for validation are described in Law (2009) and Sargent (2009) and the references cited in these papers.
+Screening designs are described in standard texts on the design of experiments such as Montgomery (2009), and in papers by Lin (1995) and Sanchez, Wan and Lucas (2009) and references therein.
 Optimization and robust design are frequently topics of tutorials at the Winter Simulation Conference.
-See the papers by Fu et al. (2000) and Sanchez (2000) to find additional information and references.
+See the papers by Barton (2009), Fu, Chen and Shi (2008), and Dellino, Kleijnen and Meloni (2009) to find additional information and references.
+Optimization for discrete alternatives are described in Hong and Nelson (2006), Kim and Nelson (2007) and references therein.